RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 niyamana = niyamabandhana
 in these, it's almost the same as saying that you have accepted the truth of this or that

+new:

+the means of valid knowledge are a cause, not have a cause.
+A cause is something that always exist in advance.

+the object of the components of our proofs

+kaṇṭhokta is something explicitly, loudly stated

 ### Passage 19

 #### Apparatus